Reviewed by Jame Jimenez

 Plastic Containers: Surprisingly Sophisticated Solutions

-Plastic gets a bad reputation in crafting, but the durability of plastic lends itself well to DIY and the material is easy to manipulate.
+Plastic gets a bad reputation in crafting, but the durability of plastic lends itself well to DIY, and the material is easy to manipulate.
 The secret is choosing projects that highlight plastic's strengths: weather resistance for outdoor planters, easy cleaning for organizational items.

 Self-Watering Planters:

 Empty plastic soda bottles can be used to make cute hanging lights when you cut decorative patterns and add battery LED strings.
-The patterns cast beautiful shadows on walls.
+The patterns cast beautiful shadows on the walls.

 Why it works: Quality spray paint completely transforms plastic appearance, while the material's flexibility allows for creative shaping with gentle heat.